jakewilliami/scripts/README.md

 ## Installation
 Simply run
 ```
-cd ${HOME} && git clone https://www.github.com/jakewilliami/scripts.git
+cd ${HOME} && git clone https://www.github.com/jakewilliami/scripts.git; echo 'export PATH=$PATH:~/scripts/bash' >> ~/.bash_profile && chmod -R u+x ~/scripts/bin; bash
 ```

 ## Executing commands

-Once the scripts have been written, you will need to add the script location to your path, and then make it exacutable.
+Once the scripts have been written, you will need to add the script location to your path, and then make it exacutable  (although, these are done in the installation process).
 The former can be done by:
 ```
 echo 'export PATH=$PATH:/path/to/dir' >> ~/.bash_profile
 ```